-Key questions

-- Will the evaluation cover issues of strategic significance that contribute to the achievement of the strategic plan/regional/country programme? - Is the subject of the evaluation a priority? - Has the external/internal environment changed significantly? - Is the subject related to a humanitarian response or a protracted crisis? - Are there humanitarian, political, economic, funding, structural or organizational factors that present a potentially substantial risk for the non-achievement of results or for which further evidence is needed for decision-making by management? - Does the evaluation present an opportunity to evaluate jointly with other partners (United Nations country teams, national governments, donors, among others) or contribute to a United Nations Sustainable Development Cooperation Framework evaluation to avoid duplication and promote coordination? - Do complementarities with evaluation plans of other United Nations agencies and partners exist? - Is the subject a significant investment in relation to the portfolio of activities of UNFPA?
-Is a donor requesting it? - Is the evaluability of the intervention sufficient to conduct an in-depth assessment that can provide sound findings, recommendations and lessons learned? - Does the commissioning office have the resources available to conduct or manage a high-quality evaluation within the period indicated? - In a humanitarian situation, is there sufficient time and access to conduct an evaluation?
+Criteria Key questions Clarity of intended use for strategic decision- • Will the evaluation cover issues of strategic significance that contribute to making the achievement of the strategic plan/regional/country programme?
+Is the subject of the evaluation a priority?
+Has the external/internal environment changed significantly?
+Is the subject related to a humanitarian response or a protracted crisis?
+Risk associated with the subject, including • Are there humanitarian, political, economic, funding, structural or periodicity of efforts to avoid extended periods organizational factors that present a potentially substantial risk for the nonwithout evaluative attention achievement of results or for which further evidence is needed for decision- making by management?
+Potential for system-wide, inter-agency or joint • Does the evaluation present an opportunity to evaluate jointly with other evaluation or strategic contribution/synergy with partners (United Nations country teams, national governments, donors, United Nations Sustainable Development among others) or contribute to a United Nations Sustainable Development Cooperation Framework evaluations Cooperation Framework evaluation to avoid duplication and promote coordination? • Do complementarities with evaluation plans of other United Nations agencies and partners exist?
+Significant investment • Is the subject a significant investment in relation to the portfolio of activities of UNFPA?
+Is a donor requesting it?